First time starting your TOEFL Reading practice? You’re not alone.

 • Is the TOEFL supposed to be this hard?

-Even though the Reading section is the longest section with 54+ minutes on the clock,
+Even though the Reading section is a long section with 35 minutes on the clock,

 That’s definitely NOT enough time to read through the entire context, read the answer choices, analyze each choice, and make a decision.